 Here are our top recommendations of hotels and hostels in Athens.
 All are centrally located, highly rated and have excellent facilities.

 - Best Mid-Range Hotel: Athens Center Square

 - Best Luxury Hotel: Amalia Hotel

 - Best Airport Hotel: Sofitel Athens Airport

 Don’t forget to also take a look at Airbnb.
-They have many accommodation options available in Athens, and many of them are cheaper than your average hotel.
-Click here to get $40 off your next booking with Airbnb.
+They have many accommodation options available in Athens, many of them cheaper than your average hotel.
+For recommendations, check out our list of the best Airbnbs in Athens.